uchennaanya/Design-TearDown/README.md

 CSS

-- Use of Gradient backgound.
+- Use of Gradient background.
 - Use of flex layout
 - Use of grid layout
 - Use of float